seyifagun/Ala-Resort/README.md

-# block
+# Ala Resort
-A web3 platform that let's you create a virtual card to transaction in crypto and fiat
+A platform that helps in creating a desired destination community that supports hospitality, infrastructure, and utilities in the host environment.